 The learning activity must be open to all, irrespective of gender, race, social class, disability, religion, marital status or sexual orientation.
 Where courses require a prerequisite knowledge this will be stated and where relevant an explanation will be provided.

 The learning activity must be evaluated by the provider and applicants should describe how this will be achieved.
 Applicants must undertake to collate this feedback and send AfN a summary sheet to provide on-going quality assurance and to inform future training needs.

 Use of the AfN name, and AfN CPD logo must be in accordance with the signed declaration of application and must be approved in advance in order to safeguard AfN’s reputation.

 Providers must complete the online application form, and return it with:

 * CV’s or biographies of the speakers,

 * a copy of the course evaluation form to be completed by attendees,

 Applications can only be accepted if submitted via the online submission portal with supporting documents emailed in.
 Please note – the endorsement fee is non-refundable.

-AfN will acknowledge receipt of an application within five working days and will undertake an initial accuracy and completion check (although not a check of the nutrition content).
+AfN will acknowledge receipt of an application within seven working days and will undertake an initial accuracy and completion check (although not a check of the nutrition content).
 AfN staff will ask for any identifiable missing or incomplete information.